BMO Equal Weight Utilities Index ETF (ZUT) to Issue Monthly Dividend of $0.08 on September 4th

-BMO Equal Weight Utilities Index ETF (TSE:ZUT – Get Free Report) announced a monthly dividend on Thursday, August 29th, TickerTech reports.
-Investors of record on Wednesday, September 4th will be given a dividend of 0.075 per share on Wednesday, September 4th.
-This represents a $0.90 dividend on an annualized basis and a yield of 4.25%.
-The ex-dividend date is Thursday, August 29th.
+BMO Equal Weight Utilities Index ETF (TSE:ZUT – Get Free Report) declared a monthly dividend on Thursday, August 29th, TickerTech reports.
+Investors of record on Wednesday, September 4th will be paid a dividend of 0.075 per share on Wednesday, September 4th.
+This represents a $0.90 dividend on an annualized basis and a dividend yield of 4.25%.
+The ex-dividend date of this dividend is Thursday, August 29th.

 BMO Equal Weight Utilities Index ETF Price Performance

-ZUT stock remained flat at 21.17 during midday trading on Tuesday.
-27,713 shares of the company’s stock were exchanged, compared to its average volume of 66,955.
-BMO Equal Weight Utilities Index ETF has a 1 year low of 17.82 and a 1 year high of 21.55.
-The stock’s fifty day simple moving average is 20.47 and its 200-day simple moving average is 19.74.
+BMO Equal Weight Utilities Index ETF stock remained flat at 21.17 during trading hours on Tuesday.
+The company’s stock had a trading volume of 27,714 shares, compared to its average volume of 66,955.
+BMO Equal Weight Utilities Index ETF has a 52-week low of 17.82 and a 52-week high of 21.55.
+The firm has a 50 day moving average price of 20.47 and a 200-day moving average price of 19.74.

 - Five stocks we like better than BMO Equal Weight Utilities Index ETF